Supermagnum/turbine-car-concept/README.md

 ---

-*Sections 12–16 added covering M250-C18 specification, acceleration figures,* *FADEC derating methodology, and TBO data.*
-*Acceleration calculations assume 1,500 kg vehicle, front engine RWD, 55/45 weight* *distribution, 200mm rear tyres μ=1.20, drivetrain efficiency 0.88.*
-*TBO figures from published Rolls-Royce M250 maintenance documentation.*

----

 ## 18. Compatible Fuels and Seal Materials

-### Background — NOx and Fuel Choice

-NOx was the issue that ultimately killed the Chrysler turbine car programme — the continuous combustion cycle of a gas turbine produces more NOx than an intermittent piston engine at equivalent power.
-Heat and noise Chrysler solved.
-NOx they did not — emissions regulations in the 1970s were the final blow.

-The good news for this concept is that NOx formation is dominated almost entirely by **peak combustion temperature** via the thermal (Zeldovich) mechanism.
-Any fuel that burns cooler than petroleum diesel will produce less NOx.
-Fuels with high water content, lower heating values, or oxygenated chemistry all tend in this direction.
-Biodiesel and alcohols are better than petroleum diesel on NOx in a turbine.
-The turbine's lean, continuous combustion also eliminates CO, unburned hydrocarbons, and particulates far more effectively than a piston engine — so NOx is the one remaining challenge, and fuel selection is the most practical lever available without hardware changes.

-To reach full designed power on ethanol, about 1.6 times more fuel flow is required compared to diesel.
-The increased water content is actually beneficial, cooling the combustion temperature and resulting in lower NOx emissions.

-Biodiesel has a detrimental effect on elastomers commonly found in many of the gaskets and sealants in a typical gas turbine package — care must be taken in selecting compatible components.
-The same caution applies to all oxygenated and alcohol fuels.
-The solution is consistent: **FKM (Viton) seals and PTFE-lined hoses throughout the fuel wetted circuit**.

----

 ### Table A — Liquid Fuel Candidates

-Any fuel that is liquid at operating temperature, burns stably in a continuous flame combustor, and falls within the viscosity range the M250 fuel nozzle can handle (~0.5 to 12 cSt) is a candidate.
-The table below covers the realistic options from best to worst on NOx.

 | Fuel | Source | NOx vs Diesel | CO | Particulates | SO₂ | Seal Risk | Notes |
 |---|---|---|---|---|---|---|---|